-His main interests: Rugby Coaching, cycling, walking, golf and local village cricket
+His main interests: Rugby Coaching, cycling, walking, golf and local village cricket.

 Mr Peter Fraser:

 Peter joined the Governing Body in 2019.
 He retired as Principal of St Andrew’s College in Dublin – his third headship – in 2016; and was previously the Head of Stamford School at the time the 6th Form joined with Stamford High School.
-During his teaching career Peter has also taught at Marlborough College and was Deputy Head of an international school in Sao Paulo, Brazil.
+During his teaching career, Peter also taught at Marlborough College and was Deputy Head of an international school in Sao Paulo, Brazil.
 He is an alumni of Pembroke College, Oxford, and throughout his career has been keenly involved in supporting pupils applying to Oxbridge.

-Peter is a keen sportsman and for time sat on the HMC Sports Committee.
+Peter is a keen sportsman and for a time sat on the HMC Sports Committee.
 He has coached rugby and hockey, and also played football, cricket, tennis, golf as well as cycling, shooting and diving.

-Mrs Catherine Hammant:
+Dr Catherine Hammant:

 Catherine was elected as a Governor in 2013, is Chair of the Education Committee and is a Special Educational Needs Governor.
 Catherine has served on the governing body of St. Gilbert’s Primary School for 19 years and has been Chairman for the past 7 years.
 She currently works as an independent consultant working with market towns with a particular interest in public realm projects.
 Catherine gained a BSc in Geography from Durham University and an MPhil in Land Management from Reading University.